kunwaranuj1/union-shape-maker/README.md

 Here is a high level idea of an algorithm for the problem.
 “Cut the 2-D plane” along the piercing vertical line found above thereby dividing the original problem into two “simpler” sub-problems (why simpler?).
 Solve each of the sub-problems using a divide and conquer methodology and combine the solutions to obtain the final output.
-Your algorithm should run in O(n log n) time where n is the number of input rectangles.
+Algorithm should run in O(n log n) time where n is the number of input rectangles.
 # main()
 1. Read n from the user.